rasagy/The10Books/list-dump.md

 8. Gone with the Wind - Margaret Mitchell
 9. The Diary of a Young Girl - Anne Frank
 10. A Suitable Boy - Vikram Seth

+###Anmol Sharma
+1. Bhagvad Gita As it is
+2. Tao of Physics - Fritjof Capra
+3. Godel, Escher, Bach - Douglas Hofstader
+4. Beyond Good and Evil/Thus spoke Zarathustra - Friedrich Nietzsche
+5. Autobiography of a spiritually incorrect mystic/From sex to superconsciousness/The book of secrets - Osho
+6. Animal Spirits - George Akerlof and Robert Shiller
+7. Market Wizards series - Jack Schwager
+8. Fooled by Randomness - Nassim Nicholas Taleb
+9. The Invisible Hands/Inside the house of Money - Steven Drobny

 ###Anubhav Kapoor
 1. Atlas Shrugged by Ayn Rand: This book made me look back at whole of my life, each event and every choice that I made was put to test